tcwilkinson/caa2015/ideas.md

-The scientific community: Diversity makes the difference
+1) The scientific community: Diversity makes the difference

+Point of views
-People from all over the world from all sorts of different cultures and backgrounds are a part of the scientific community.
-Scientists from such diverse backgrounds bring many points of view to bear on scientific problems.
+Scientists from diverse backgrounds bring many points of view to bear on scientific problems.
 Scientists have different strengths and different interests.
 Not only do people from different backgrounds choose to investigate different questions, but they may approach the same question in different ways.

 Diversity invigorates problem solving.
-Science benefits greatly from a community that approaches problems in a variety of creative ways.
 A diverse community is better able to generate new research methods, explanations, and ideas, which can help science over challenging hurdles and shed new light on problems.
 Science benefits from practitioners with diverse beliefs, backgrounds, and values to balance out the biases that might occur if science were practiced by a narrow subset of humanity.
 Scientists strive to be impartial and objective in their assessments of scientific issues, but in those occasional cases in which personal biases sneak in, they are kept in check by a diverse scientific community.

-Science: A community enterprise
-Most large-scale human endeavors involve a supporting community rely on diverse communities with different members fulfilling different roles.
-And science is no exception.
-The scientific community is made up of researchers, students, lab technicians, the people who work at scientific journals, employees at funding agencies — in short, anyone who helps science govern itself and move forward.
-In How science works, we briefly summarized some of the nitty-gritty, day-to-day functions served by the scientific community.
-Here, we elaborate on those and discuss broader functions served by the community:
+2)Functions served by the community

 Inspiration.
 Community-level interactions encourage innovation and spark ideas about new lines of evidence, new applications, new questions, and alternate explanations.